top of page

 Goal: Emotional expression and identification

-Activity: Using old magazines, markers, and cutouts, teens create a collage representing their current emotional state.
-They can choose images, words, or colours that speak to what they’re experiencing.
-This exercise helps them name and validate their feelings.
+Activity: Using old magazines, scissors, and a glue stick, teens create a collage representing their current emotional state.
+They can select images, words, or colours that resonate with their mood.
+This removes the pressure of "drawing well" while validating their internal experience.

-Activity: Teens decorate the outside of a mask to reflect how they present themselves to the world.
-The inside of the mask represents their private feelings or thoughts.
-This activity opens up discussions about vulnerability, identity, and social pressures.
+Activity: Teens decorate the outside of a blank mask to reflect how they present themselves to the world (e.g., strong, happy, indifferent).
+The inside of the mask is decorated to represent their private, hidden thoughts.
+This opens powerful discussions about vulnerability and societal pressure.

 Goal: Build emotional vocabulary and self-awareness

-Activity: Teens create a colour wheel where each section represents a different emotion (e.g., red = anger, blue = sadness).
-They can blend colours or create imagery to show emotional intensity and complexity.
+Activity: Teens create a customized colour wheel where each section represents a different emotion (e.g., red for anger, blue for loneliness, yellow for anxiety).
+They can blend colours to convey emotional complexity, helping them understand that multiple feelings can coexist.

-Activity: Teens are encouraged to keep an art journal where they regularly draw, paint, or collage.
-This space becomes a private outlet for reflection, especially useful for teens who are reluctant to talk but have much to express.
+Activity: Encourage teens to keep an unlined visual journal where they regularly doodle, paint, or paste materials.
+This becomes a private, non-verbal diary—especially useful for teens who are reluctant to talk but desperately need an outlet.

 How Parents and Caregivers Can Support

-• Providing access to art materials without pressure
+• Providing access to art materials without any pressure to use them.

 Is Art Therapy Right for My Teen?

-• Shows signs of anxiety, depression, or low self-esteem
+• Shows signs of anxiety, depression, or severe low self-esteem.

-• Has experienced trauma or major life changes
+• Has experienced a traumatic event, grief, or major life transition.

-• Struggles with focus, attention, or executive functioning
+• Struggles with emotional regulation, focus, or executive functioning.

-… then art therapy may be an ideal fit.
+…then art therapy may be the ideal clinical fit.

 Welcome to VMA Psych.